 veg kerala biryani recipe with step by step photos – another post of a biryani recipe. full of flavors, aroma and delicately spiced veg kerala biryani recipe.

 at home we love rice based dishes like pulao and biryani. of course biryanis always top the list. being a one pot meal, i don’t have to cook anything else with biryani. just a side vegetable raita will do.

-i generally don’t experiment much with veg biryanis. usually i make this hyderabadi veg biryani or my mom’s veg biryani recipe. one time i tried this restaurant style veg biryani recipe which was more restaurant style. and i have making this version also a couple of times. another biryani which i make at times is this quick veg biryani in pressure cooker.
+i generally don’t experiment much with veg biryanis. usually i make this hyderabadi veg biryani or my mom’s veg biryani recipe. one time i tried this restaurant style veg dum biryani recipe which was more restaurant style. and i have making this version also a couple of times. another biryani which i make at times is this quick vegetable biryani in pressure cooker.

 last time i had experimented with andhra biryani. i always thought that with all the spices, veggies, yogurt nothing can go wrong in a biryani. but i was wrong. the texture and flavor of the biryani was good. but something was just amiss in the taste. will again try to develop this one.